Gemma 4 just dropped on Modular, Day Zero! Read More →

 TilePipeline: The Pipeline Coordinator

 TilePipeline manages the producer-consumer pipeline that overlaps loading, computing, and storing.
-It does not move data and does not run MMA instructions.
-It signals when tiles are full or empty.
+It does not move data and does not run MMA instructions, instead it just signals when tiles are full or empty.

 NVIDIA: InputTilePipeline